benjcockburn/SEPSegFaults/README.md

 - main → stable code only
 - feature/ → new features or algorithms
 - fix/ → bug fixes
-- exp/ → experimental work
+- exp/ → experimental work - for experimental work use Python Notebooks to explain with visuals your ideas so other members can observe and analyse

 Rules: